github/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/index.md

 ---
 title: Managing people's access to your organization with roles
-intro: 'You can control access to your organizations's settings and repositories by giving people organization, repository, and team roles.'
+intro: 'You can control access to your organizations''s settings and repositories by giving people organization, repository, and team roles.'
 redirect_from:
   - /articles/managing-people-s-access-to-your-organization-with-roles
   - /articles/managing-peoples-access-to-your-organization-with-roles